Atelectasis

 Asbestos-related atelectasis occurs when fibrous pleural tissue catches part of the lung tissue, causing it to draw in.
 This is easy to diagnose due to its characteristic appearance in imaging.

-This atelectasis appears as a round mass of pleura with lung tissue radiating from it in imaging scans.
+Rounded atelectasis appears as a round mass of pleura with lung tissue radiating from it in imaging scans.
 Doctors often mistake atelectasis for a tumor despite its distinct appearance on radiographic imaging tests.

 The asbestos-related atelectasis doesn’t typically cause symptoms; however, some may experience shortness of breath or dry cough.[8]

-Asbestos exposure can also trigger other conditions that in turn cause atelectasis.
+Asbestos exposure can also trigger other conditions that, in turn, cause atelectasis.
 For instance, asbestosis is scarring of the lung tissue caused by inhaling asbestos fibers.
-This hardening of tissue can put pressure on airways causing atelectasis.
-Pleural effusion, the buildup of fluid in the pleura, can also cause atelectasis and is a common side effect of pleural mesothelioma.[1]
+This hardening of tissue can put pressure on airways, causing atelectasis.

 Treating and Managing Atelectasis